grafana/pyroscope/docs/sources/configure-client/language-sdks/java.md

 | `PYROSCOPE_EXPORT_COMPRESSION_LEVEL_LABELS` | operates similarly to `PYROSCOPE_EXPORT_COMPRESSION_LEVEL_JFR`, but applies to the dynamic labels part.
 The default value is set to `BEST_SPEED`.                                                                                                                                                                                                                                                                              |
 | `PYROSCOPE_GC_BEFORE_DUMP`                  | is a boolean value that executes a `System.gc()` command before dumping the profile when set to true.
 This option may be useful for live profiling, but is disabled by default.                                                                                                                                                                                                                                                |

-## Sending data to Pyroscope OSS or Grafana Cloud Profiles with Pyroscope java SDK
+## Send data to Pyroscope OSS or Grafana Cloud Profiles

 Add the following code to your application:
 ```java